 Evaluating Mature Oil Field Conditions

-Ultimately, mature oil field redevelopment is an economic decision that is best made with extensive reliance on data.
+Ultimately, mature oil field redevelopment is an economic decision that is best made with extensive integration and analysis of large multi-disciplinary datasets.
 Reservoir simulation models updated with the latest production, petrophysical, and geologic data can provide a current estimate of remaining oil and gas.

-Historical production data from individual wells, as well as aggregate reservoir analysis, visualized in the context of the latest seismic survey, can point to reasons for production decline.
+Historical production data from individual wells, as well as aggregate reservoir analysis, visualized in the context of the latest seismic interpretation, can point to reasons for production decline.
 Did a well water-out faster than expected?
 Was a well produced too fast?
 Is coning the source of the decline?
 Did certain regions experience faster decline than others or are all wells underperforming?
-Accurate answers to these questions often require access to a wide range of data sources.
+Accurate answers to these questions often require access to, integration of and analysis of a wide range of data sources.
+The capability to efficiently achieve this task can be found in DGI’s CoViz 4D.

 Data Integration and Visualization: Critical for Mature Oil Field Redevelopment

-The ability to integrate, visualize, and analyze all relevant reservoir data—seismic, geophysical, petrophysical, reservoir simulations, well logs, completions, production—helps reservoir teams collaboratively assess conditions, diagnose problems, identify bypassed oil, and begin to explore and evaluate mature oil field stimulation options by:
+The ability to integrate, visualize, and analyze all relevant reservoir data—seismic, geophysical, petrophysical, reservoir simulations, well logs, completions, production— that is included within DGI’s CoViz 4D helps reservoir teams collaboratively assess conditions, diagnose problems, identify bypassed oil, and begin to explore and evaluate mature oil field stimulation options by:

 - evaluating geophysical properties, formation pressures, and in-situ stresses to develop drilling strategies to access untapped zones in depleted, multilayered reservoirs